yadav76/Lattice-Backend-Node-Assgnment/readme.md

 ## Environment Variables

-Make sure to change MYSQL_USERNAME, MYSQL_PASSWORD and MYSQL_DATABASE name in .env file to run the app successfully.
+Make sure to create .env file and add below enviornment variables in .env file to run the app successfully.

-    PORT: Port on which the server will run.
+    Port: Port on which the server will run.

     MYSQL_USERNAME = Mysql Username
     MYSQL_PASSWORD = Mysql Password